epi2me-labs/modbam2bed/README.md

 ### Method

-The htlib pileup API is used to create a matrix of per-strand base counts including modified bases and deletions.
+The htslib pileup API is used to create a matrix of per-strand base counts including modified bases and deletions.
 Inserted bases are not counted.
 Bases of an abiguous nature, as defined by the two threshold probabilities are masked and used (along with substitutions and deletions) in the definition